-- 5.9 To review and approve the Internal Audit Strategic and Annual Plans having assessed the appropriateness to give reasonable assurance on the whole of risk control and governance. - 5.10 To monitor audit progress and review audit reports. - 5.11 To monitor the management action taken in response to the audit recommendations in line with the Audit Follow Up Protocol. - 5.12 To consider the Chief Internal Auditor's annual report and assurance statement. - 5.13 To approve the Internal Audit Charter - 5.14 To approve the Internal Audit Reporting Protocol and Audit Follow Up Protocol. - 5.15 To approve the Fife Integration Joint Board Internal Audit Output Sharing Protocol. - 5.16 To review the operational effectiveness of Internal Audit by reviewing the fiveyearly external quality assessment or self-assessment with independent validation, and through ongoing consideration of the audit standards, resources, staffing, technical competency and performance measures. - 5.17 To ensure that there is direct contact between the Audit and Risk Committee and Internal Audit and that the opportunity is given for discussions with the Chief
+- 5.9 To review and approve the Internal Audit Strategic and Annual Plans, and the resource plan, having assessed the appropriateness to give reasonable assurance on the whole of risk control and governance. - 5.10 To monitor audit progress and review governance, management and reporting arrangements to obtain assurance that the internal audit service is fulfilling its mandate. including review of audit reports. - 5.11 To monitor the management action taken in response to the audit recommendations in line with the Audit Follow Up Protocol. - 5.12 To consider the Chief Internal Auditor's annual report and assurance statement. - 5.13 To approve the Internal Audit Strategy and Charter, including the Internal Audit Mandate, and: - To champion and demonstrate support for Internal Audit - To collaborate with senior management to provide the internal audit function with sufficient resources to fulfil the Mandate and achieve the plan - To assist with setting audit priorities and approve the internal audit functions performance objectives, at least annually - 5.14 To approve the Internal Audit Reporting Protocol and Audit Follow Up Protocol. - 5.15 To approve the Fife Integration Joint Board Internal Audit Output Sharing Protocol. - 5.16 To review and approve arrangements for the internal audit external assessment.

-- Internal Auditor at least once per year (scheduled within the timetable of business) and, as required, without the presence of the Executive Directors. - 5.18 To review the terms of reference and appointment of the Internal Auditors and to examine any reason for the resignation of the Auditors or early termination of contract/service level agreement.
+- 5.17 To review the operational effectiveness of Internal Audit by considering the results of the internal audit function's quality assurance and improvement programme, reviewing the five-yearly external quality assessment or self-assessment with independent validation, and through ongoing consideration of the audit standards, resources, staffing, technical competency and performance measures. - 5.18 To ensure that there is direct contact between the Audit and Risk Committee and Internal Audit and that the opportunity is given for discussions with the Chief Internal Auditor at least once per year (scheduled within the timetable of business) and, as required, without the presence of the Executive Directors. - 5.19 To review the terms of reference and appointment of the Internal Auditors and to examine any reason for the resignation of the Auditors or early termination of contract/service level agreement.